 It has also become the world’s most isolated state, one in which unknown numbers starved during recurrent famines, while money flowed to the country’s military programs.

-a severe shortage of food (as through crop failure) resulting in violent hunger and starvation and death
+a severe shortage of food resulting in starvation and death

 It has also become the world’s most isolated state, one in which unknown numbers starved during recurrent famines, while money flowed to the country’s military programs.